 Standard sanctions such as conduct probation, social probation, fines or assessments for damages to University property may be appropriate for lesser offenses.
 Repeat offenders may receive harsher sanctions.
 For more serious matters, such as behavior that disrupts the orderly operation or compromises the safety or orderly operations of the residential halls or the University, suspension or dismissal from the residential hall or the University may be recommended.
 For student groups or organizations, probation, denial of use of University facilities, fines or withdrawal of official recognition or suspending the organization/group for up to two semesters may be recommended.
 The CCHB will recommend sanctions consistent with the severity of the offense.
 The CCHB may recommend sanctions reflecting the nature of particular offenses.
+Sanctions must be completed within the period specified in the decision letter.

 One or more of the following sanctions may be imposed for a violation of the Code.
 The CCHB is not limited to the list of sanctions provided below and may recommend new sanctions.
 However, all sanctions require review by and approval from the Executive Director of Student Experience and the Chancellor (refer to Student Conduct Process 1.2), and may be modified, deferred or suspended.
-A warning notice (oral or written) that continuation or repetition of prohibited conduct may be cause for additional conduct action will be conveyed to the student and may include any of the following sanctions:
+A warning notice (oral or written) that continuation or repetition of prohibited conduct may be cause for additional conduct action will be conveyed to the student and may include any of the following